MrLixm/Colorspace_Converter/README.md

 The application provide an interface and functions to convert 2d image inputs to a target RGB colorspace.

+The code is here if it could be of any use to someone but now I look at it with more experience it looks like trash and developing anything with this will look like a mess.
+SO wait for the v2 ...

 ### DOCUMENTATION

 You can find the documentation here: <https://mrlixm.github.io/PYCO/standalone/ColorspaceConvert/home/>